-Assemblage 3 are found exclusively at the topmost part of the sequence and can be sub-divided into assemblage 3a and 3b.
-315 The deeper of the two in the sediment sequence, assemblage 3a, is thicker and contains a reverse grading of fine and dark grains at the bottom to coarse and light sediment at the top (Fig. 4b).
-This lamina is followed by a thin and sometime nonexistent clay-sized cap.
+Assemblage 3 is found exclusively at the topmost part of the sequence and can be subdivided into assemblage 3a and 3b.
+The deeper of the two in the sediment sequence, assemblage 3a, is thicker and contains a reverse grading of fine and dark grains at the bottom to coarse and light sediment at the top (Fig. 4b).
+This lamina is followed by a thin and sometimes nonexistent clay-sized cap.
 Finally, at the topmost part of the sediment sequence is assemblage 3b, similar in composition to assemblage 3a.
 The difference is a strongly pronounced clay-sized cap.
 Both assemblage 3a and b have a sharp change in color from dark to light.
 Assemblage 3 differs from assemblage 2 by its reverse grading.

-320 4.3 Counts, thicknesses, and quality
+4.3 Counts, thicknesses, and quality

-Lamination thicknesses, excluding lamina of quality code 4, 5, and 6, are similar for each core (Table 1), with a combined mean and standard deviation of $0.5 \pm 0.3$ mm.
+Lamination thicknesses, excluding laminae of quality codes 4, 5, and 6, are similar for each core (Table 1), with a combined mean and standard deviation of 0.5 ± 0.3 mm.
 Thicker laminae were found in COL17-3 (4.5 mm) compared to COL17-2 (2.81 mm).
 Lamination quality varied between observers and fluctuated between moderate and poor quality throughout (Fig. 5).
-The minimum thicknesses of 0.04 mm measured in COL17-2 may appear small, but the algorithm does not allow for a value smaller than any measurement.
+The minimum thicknesses of 0.04 mm measured in COL17-2 may appear small, but the algorithm does not allow a value smaller than any measurement.